-Recently I've seen a rush of mothers and fathers bringing in their young children for problems with ingrown toenails.
-Although ingrown toenails are not that common in kids, when they do occur it's a tough thing for kids and parents.
+In the fall, I often see a rush of parents bringing in their kids for problems with ingrown toenails.
+Ingrown toenails can be a tough thing for kids and parents to deal with.
 Kids just want to be able to run and play and parents worry about how to help their children with this condition.
-Parents may also have concerns about how their child will handle the minor surgery needed to treat the ingrown nail.
+Parents may also have concerns about how their child will handle the minor surgery needed to treat an ingrown toenail.

 Before seeing the podiatrist, you can help reduce your child's pain level by using home remedies and taking some practical steps:

 - Soak your kid's foot in room-temperature water with Epsom's salt